 Casey Campbell aka The Deacon - Drums/percussion, vocal

 Scott Risner aka The Kentucky Waterfall - Mandolin, vocal, resonator guitar, tenor banjo

 Bill Baldock aka Bullseye Bill - Upright bass, vocal

 - 2016 CEA (Cincinnati Entertainment Award) win for Best Folk/American Band (in addition to a nomination for Best Live Act)

-Shared stages with the likes of Reverend Peyton's Big Damn Band, Steep Canyon Rangers, Town Mountain, Spirit Family Reunion, Special Consensus, Dom Flemons of The Carolina Chocolate Drops and many others.
+- Shared stages with the likes of Reverend Peyton's Big Damn Band, Steep Canyon Rangers, Town Mountain, Spirit Family Reunion, Special Consensus, Dom Flemons of The Carolina Chocolate Drops, and Tyler Childers.

-- Festivals include: Buckle Up, Whispering Beard Folk Festival, Duck Creek Log Jam, Ohiolina, John Hartford Festival, Paddlefest, Taste of Cincinnati and more.
+- Festivals include: Kickin’ It On The Creek, Whispering Beard Folk Festival, Duck Creek Log Jam, Ohiolina, John Hartford Festival, Ohio Heartland Fest, Bootleggers Reunion, Quibach Festival and more.